The concept serves as a sneak preview of the company's new design language.

 "Our new concept shows the scope of design opportunities that open up once you no longer need to provide space for a large power source directly in front of the passenger compartment.
 In the Lagonda Vision Concept, the batteries occupy the floor of the car.
 Everything above that line belongs to us."

-Reichman and his team worked with English furniture designer David Linley, son of Princess Margaret, to come up with the interior of the new concept, indeed the company says it worked from the inside out to prioritise the inside of the car, because it had that freedom with the electric powertrain.
+Reichman and his team worked with English furniture designer David Linley, son of Princess Margaret, to come up with the interior of the new concept, indeed the company says it worked from the inside out to prioritize the inside of the car, because it had that freedom with the electric powertrain.

 Interesting features on the concept include hinged rear doors that open outwards and upwards, taking a section of the roof with them to create a space where occupants can just walk in or out of the car, front seats that are built on side-mounted arms rather than traditional runners, so as not to interfere with floor space, and a steering wheel that can be moved from the right to the let of the car or even retracted entirely in self-driving mode.